ATA Casualties

 [3 casualties] [2 flying as pilot] |

-Differences beween my list and http://www.raf-lichfield.co.uk/ATA Casualties.htm
+Differences beween my list, the Roll of Honour, and http://www.raf-lichfield.co.uk/ATA Casualties.htm

 1. Captain Douglas Stanley King Douglas, along with First Officer Derek Eveleigh and Radio Operator John William Elliott, died in the crash of BOAC's Lockheed 14 Super Electra G-AFKD "Loch Invar", at Beinn Uird, Rowardennan on 22/23 April 1940.
 All three were long-term BOAC employees, and I can find no reference to any of them being seconded to ATA.
 This was not a delivery flight; G-AFKD was delivered to BOAC at Heston on 20 Oct 1938.
 The Scotsman (Wednesday 24 April 1940) reported that "The machine had been engaged on the now stopped Perth-Scandinavia service , and left Perth to change its base to Heston, which it should have reached before dark on Monday."